 There are 3 goals coaches need to achieve when planning the return to sports for any athlete

-As teams and sports organizations start targeting a return to sport dates, they need plans to prepare the athletes.
+As teams and sports organizations start returning to full sports practices and competition, they need plans to prepare the athletes.

 At Velocity, we’ve been working with everything from elite athletes and teams, to local clubs and high schools in devising effective strategies.
 We are helping them to achieve the same three goals whenever we return an athlete to sports after extended times away.